Data usage has gained prominence and relevancy in recent years, thanks to the increasing importance of big data and BI adoption.

 In this age of overwhelming data, rapidly advancing technology, and cutting-edge analytics, data governance plays a vital role in every organization.
 From setting rules and regulations for data management to measuring the quality of data and defining data resolution processes, the benefits of following data governance best practices cannot be ignored.

-Currently, there are 2.5 quintillion bytes of data created every day.
+The total amount of data created, captured, copied, and consumed globally is forecasted to reach 97 zettabytes in 2022.
 With such overwhelming amounts of data churned out daily—alongside ever-changing data regulations implemented globally—data governance is a course that every organization must learn to navigate.

 Developing a successful data governance program to accelerate data-driven digital transformation is no small task.
 Without proper planning and ownership of data governance, implementation efforts will fall flat.
 Yet even the biggest data governance challenges can be skillfully managed with the right framework, people, and practices.